Rajwinder91/Music-Player/README.md

   Implement Discogs API to display the playlist and tracks.
  </li>
   <li>
-  Save the tracks in database with play_id, title, uri and master id.
+  Save the tracks in database with playlist_id, title, uri and master id.
  </li>

 ## Technologies and Web Tools